Ridgeway High School (Memphis, Tennessee)

-Ridgeway High School is a public high school in east Memphis, Tennessee, United States, and is operated in the Shelby County Schools district.
+Ridgeway High School is a public high school in east Memphis, Tennessee, United States, and is operated in the Memphis-Shelby County Schools district.

 History

-Ridgeway High opened in 1971 as an original member of the Memphis City Schools system, hosting students from grades 7-12.
+Ridgeway High opened in 1971 as an original member of the Memphis City Schools system, hosting students from grades 7–12.
 The first class of graduates was in 1973 with approximately 175 students.
 Ridgeway High School now only houses grades 9–12 with the recent addition of Ridgeway Middle School in 2001.
 In August 2008 the 9th grade moved to a separate Ridgeway Ninth Grade Freshmen Academy.
 Ridgeway offers two basic academic programs: the Standard Program and the Honors Program.

 To take courses in the latter program, students must achieve certain scores on standardized tests, maintain certain grades, and meet certain course requirements.
 Ridgeway is known for its high scores and achievements in the city and the state.
 Ridgeway is considered to be a top school in the school system.
 Ridgeway is one of the few schools in the school system to constantly pass all required levels by the No Child Left Behind act.
 Ridgeway was also Best of Preps in 1987 and for seven years running (1998–2005) in the Greater Memphis area.

 Ridgeway has recently added two new academic programs to their two basic academic programs: Advanced Placement (AP) and the International Baccalaureate Program (IB).